iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Romantic Period (c. 1798 – 1837).md

     *   **Charles Lamb**: Known as the "prince of English essayists," famous for his charming, personal ***Essays of Elia***.
     *   **William Hazlitt**: A brilliant critic and essayist, known for works like *The Spirit of the Age*.
     *   **Thomas De Quincey**: Famous for his autobiographical ***Confessions of an English Opium-Eater***.

+---

+**Summary for Quick Revision:**

+The Romantic Period (1798-1837), or Romanticism, was an artistic and intellectual movement that reacted against Neo-Classical emphasis on reason, favoring emotion, imagination, and the individual.
+It began with Wordsworth and Coleridge's *Lyrical Ballads* (1798) and ended with Queen Victoria's coronation (1837).
+Influenced by the French Revolution, the Industrial Revolution (leading to idealization of nature), and a backlash against Enlightenment rationalism, Romantic literature emphasizes emotion and imagination, glorifies nature (often pantheistic), focuses on the individual, and shows interest in the supernatural and exotic.
+It also advocated for simple, common language.
+The movement is dominated by two generations of poets: the First Generation or "Lake Poets" (Wordsworth, Coleridge) and the Second Generation (Byron, Shelley, Keats).
+Notable prose includes Gothic novels (Mary Shelley's *Frankenstein*), historical novels (Sir Walter Scott), and essays (Charles Lamb).